 In 2014 she joined the faculty at Michigan State University.
-She has two current grants: The Early On Faculty Grant to investigate early intervention practices in Michigan and the Michigan Applied Public Policy Research grant to investigate policies and practices related to paraeducators in Michigan.
-Her research interests include communication, autism and developmental disabilities, paraeducators, and training strategies for paraeducators, parents and teachers.
+Recent grants include these three: The Early On Faculty Grant to investigate early intervention practices in Michigan, the Michigan Applied Public Policy Research grant to investigate policies and practices related to paraeducators in Michigan, and the RAIND research grant to investigate the use of sensor technologies to measure social interaction for children with autism and their typically developing peers.

-Ph.D. in Special Education, Penn State University, 2011
+Ph.D. in Special Education, Pennsylvania State University, 2011

 M.Ed. in Special Education, Northern Arizona University, 2007